miRTop/mirtop/docs/sql_usage.md

 ```
 * miRNA: Specify one or more miRNA to query.

 The user can specify miRNAs to query from the database.
 Use comma (miRNA-1,NO-SPACES,miRNA-n) to separate miRNAs while passing as an argument.
 For large set of query miRNAs use a text-file as input, separated by new line character.
+If short names are preffered over including the species name every time, then please refer to argument `-pm` or `--miRNA_prefix` to prefix the sepcies name along with the names of miRNAs.
 ```
 mirtop sql -q --db examples/annotate/query_sample.db -e select -l 4 -col seqID,UID,Read,iso_5p,iso_3p,start,end -miR hsa-let-7i-5p
 ```